ChrisKeyber/Collections/README.md

 What is the app doing:
-This program allows you to make a collections of books and it can be modified after that, !!!!
+This program allows you to make a collections of books and it can be modified after that,

+Reminders:

+When you see any error except not valid options,(e.g. index fail, missing, file missing etc), Your collection record is not in the same format

+You have to delete both file manually.

+!!!!
 PLEASE READ THE A BUGS!!!!

 bugs